fcsonline/tmux-thumbs/README.md

 - **reverse:** Choose in which direction you want to assign hints.
 Useful to get shorter hints closer.
 - **unique:** Choose if you want to assign the same hint for the same matched strings.
 - **position:** Choose where do you want to show the hint in the matched string.
 Options (left, right).
 Default [left]
+- **regexp:** Add extra pattern to match.
+This paramenter can have multiple instances.
 - **command:** Choose whish command execute when you press a hint
 - **upcase-command:** Choose which command execute when you press a upcase hint